StudioSpindle/semi-website/_documentation/contributor-guide/current/custom-db/parsing-cross-refs.md

 Objects are parsed twice:

-* Once closest to disk, immediately after reading in the byte blob, all non-reference props are parsed and their respective Golang types (e.g.
+* First, closest to disk, immediately after reading-in the byte blob, all non-reference props are parsed and their respective Golang types (e.g.
   `*models.GeoCoordinates` or `*models.PhoneNumber`) are returned.